cesanta/mongoose-os/docs/javascript-api/file.md

   user's responsibility to close all opened file streams.
 V7 does not do that automatically.
 - `file_obj.read() -> string`: Read portion of data from an opened file stream.
   Return string with data, or empty string on EOF or error.
+The portion size is platform dependent and cannot be changed through File API.
 - `file_obj.write(str) -> num_bytes_written`: Write string `str` to the opened
   file object.
 Return number of bytes written.
 - `File.rename(old_name, new_name) -> errno`: Rename file `old_name` to